 Music theory teachers cover the analytical side of music — harmony, counterpoint, ear training, and the formal structures behind composition — usually at high school or college level.

 Collaboration involves other music faculty, performance teachers, and sometimes ensemble directors.
-What's harder than expected is the variation in student preparation — students arrive with very different musical backgrounds.
+What's harder than expected is the variation in student preparation — students arrive with very different musical backgrounds, and the same lesson lands differently for the kid who's been playing piano since five versus the kid who joined the choir last year.

 Where this role sits in the broader career landscape — and where it can take you.